-Ministry of Local Government and Community Development
+Ministry of Local Government Affairs

 The Ministry of Local Government and Community Development was created in May, 2005, when the former Local Government and Chieftaincy Affairs Department was carved out of the Office of the Deputy Governor.
 It has metamorphosed at different times with different names.
 At the inception of John Kayode Fayemi-led administration in 2018, the Ministry’s name was changed to Ministry of Local Government and Community Development.
 The office is located in the Old Governor’s Office, Ado-Ekiti.